 Others notice hearing loss first

-Hearing loss can creep up so slowly that the person affected is often the last on to know.
-In fact, friends, co-workers or family members are likely to spot the problem before you do.
-They might say, “You are not listing to me” They may get annoyed because the TV is too loud.
-And they might wonder why you do not react when a friend calls you or when the doorbell rings.
+Hearing loss can happen so slowly that the person affected is often the last one to know.
+Friends, co-workers or family members are likely to spot the problem before you do.
+They may say, “You're not listing to me”, or complain that the television is too loud.
+They may question why you don't react when a friend calls you, or when the doorbell rings.

-The real problem is often not the condition itself – but that we do not recognise it and so something about it early on.
-To avoid this fate, you need to be able to recognise the signs and get your hearing checked.
+The real problem is often not the condition itself.
+The fact we don't recognise hearing loss and rectify it sooner is the real issue.
+To avoid this from happening, you need to be able to recognise the signs of hearing loss and take the appropriate actions.

-People get their eyes and teeth checked on a regular basis, so why not add y our ears to the maintenance list?
-It takes less than an hour to assess your hearing health – and the sooner a hearing loss is detected, the better.
+People get their eyes and teeth checked on a regular basis, so why not add your ears to this maintenance list?
+It takes less than an hour to assess your hearing health – and the sooner hearing loss is detected, the better.